simon-ritchie/apysc/docstring_markdowns/apysc/_type/initial_substitution_exp_interface.md

 ### `_append_initial_substitution_expression_if_in_handler_scope` method docstring

-Append an initial value's expression if a current scope is in a handler scope.
+Append an initial value's expression if a current scope is in a handler scope.<hr>

+**[Parameters]**

+- `skip_appending`: bool
+  - A boolean indicates whether to skip appending an expression or not.

 ### `_create_initial_substitution_expression` method docstring